WordPress/gutenberg/docs/how-to-guides/block-tutorial/applying-styles-with-stylesheets.md

 <div class="callout callout-info">

-If you are using `@wordpress/scripts` you will need to import your stylesheet within your corresponding JavaSript file in order for `@wordpress/scripts` to process the stylesheet.
+If you are using `@wordpress/scripts` you will need to import your stylesheet within your corresponding JavaScript file in order for `@wordpress/scripts` to process the stylesheet.

 Example: